r00ta/myWriteUps/SCTF/pwn2/README.md

 So we have some good gadgets like `inc eax ; ret` & company, also a `0x080484d0 : int 0x80`.
 So our exploit consists in:

 1) Read "/bin/sh" with a system call `read` writing this string in BSS

 2) execute execve("/bin/sh") system call

 But this is not so easy: we have to set `EAX = 3` and `ECX = BSS address`: we have to look for a gadget that give us `EAX = 0`.
-With the gadget that `ROPgadget` gives us it is impossible: so we look for gadget manually.
+With the gadgets that `ROPgadget` gives us it is impossible: so we have to look for gadgets manually.
 What about that?

 ![EAX](EAX.png)